AdobeDocs/experience-manager-65.pt-BR/help/communities/essentials-activities.md

 ---
-title: Fundamentos do fluxo de atividade
+title: Fundamentos do fluxo de atividades
 seo-title: Activity Stream Essentials
 description: Lista de atividades recentes executadas por um membro ou uma lista de atividades recentes em um único thread de conteúdo
 seo-description: List of recent activites performed by a member or a list of recent activities on a single thread of content